““Great leaders do not create followers, they create more leaders” – Tom Peters

 Just read the first four bullet points, and there we have it tackled: teacher well-being, leader well-being, and school well-being.

 Being a team is more than just name; it is all about a school’s culture, trust, relationships, and climate.
 Get that right, and we are unbeatable.
 We feel good, work well, are supported, and support.
 We are integral cogs in a machine that only works when all the cogs are running smoothly.
 We feel valued and necessary, and the sun is shining.
-Yes, we have days when not everything goes smoothly, and yes, there are times when we are disappointed, tired, or just not firing on all cylinders, but on those days, we must remember all the other times when things are working well, and that and the support of our colleagues can get us through.
+Yes, we have days when not everything goes smoothly, and yes, there are times when we are disappointed, tired, or just not firing on all cylinders.
+But, on those days, we must remember all the other times when things are working well, and that and the support of our colleagues can get us through.

 So, if we genuinely want to support well-being in school, perhaps we attempt the enormous challenge of building and nurturing vibrant and positive school cultures and climates.

 Sitting in an ivory tower and pontificating can be easy in my current role.
 I have a job where I can carve out moments to read the research and investigate the evidence.
 I have the privilege of visiting schools and talking to professionals from across the education spectrum as a daily part of my job.
 I can reflect on what I see, hear, and experience.
-I am very aware that I have the headspace and wherewithal to engage with a vast array of support and guidance.
+I am very aware that I have the head space and wherewithal to engage with a vast array of support and guidance.
 My role is grasping everything I can experience and sharing it with others both practically and in manageable ways.
 I must make the research workable so that it helps teachers and, in doing so, supports young people.

 I can’t afford to say the words and pay lip service to the importance of well-being without offering some suggestions about how we can practically tackle the pressures together.

-So here are some of the suggestions and reflection questions I want to pose to encourage the conversation on how to develop and sustain a supporting culture and climate.
+So, here are some of the suggestions and reflection questions I want to pose to encourage the conversation on how to develop and sustain a supporting culture and climate.

 Kraft and Papay (2014) offer the following model to support strong school climates: